-No, guys I don’t have bad HW, I have a custom build computer that withstands very high pressure from me.
+No, guys I don’t have bad HW, I have a custom build computer.

-I just tend to run SL along with other 3rd party programs, so I don’t wanna push my HW, it’s not needed.
+I just tend to run SL along with other 3rd party programs, so I don’t wanna push my HW when it’s not needed.

 These settings are here to show you, that you don’t have to blow up your computer in order to have nice pictures.

 I am no pro in understanding HW and I’ve never claimed it.
-However, I’ve been in SL for 12 years, so I’ve learned a few tips.
+However, I’ve been in SL for more than a decade, so I have a few tricks up my sleeve.

 The rest can be found on my Flickr